 Thanks for pointing this out.
 As others have observed, NARR is certainly not as good at representing precipitation climatology as the gridded observations of CPC or UW.
 We agree that these datasets should not be treated as equal confidence (even if they are treated that way by the stakeholder community).
 However, our purpose is to combine the gridded observations and reanalysis dataset together to account for the uncertainty in different sources of references.
 Our comparison is primarily to understand if the climate of VR-CESM could be reasonably determined to be representative of the uncertainty that is present in other frequently used datasets.

-In another paper of ours (Huang et al. 2016), we did examine the differences among various references including Daymet, PRISM, UW, CPC and NARR over California.
+In another paper of ours (Huang et al. 2016), we did examine the differences among various references including Daymet, PRISM, UW, CPC, and NARR over California.
 Overall, UW outperforms CPC, and CPC is better than NARR but not by much.

+In the manuscript, we added the following sentences from line 251 to 255.

+“It is widely acknowledged that NARR is not as good at representing precipitation climatology as the gridded observations of CPC or UW (Bukovsky and Karoly 2007; Huang et al. 2016).
+However, the differences between NARR and gridded products also tend to be greatest in regions of high observational uncertainty, and so its inclusion is useful for quantifying the performance of VR-CESM against this uncertainty.”

 Reference: